 Sadako and the Thousand Cranes

-Cast in bronze, the life size figure of Sadako holds aloft a folded crane.
-When she became ill 10 years after Hiroshima was bombed, Sadako began folding origami paper cranes, attempting to reach 1,000 (which according to legend would grant her health) but came up short.
-After her death, her classmates began folding cranes in her honor.
-The story of Sadako and the thousand cranes quickly became famous, making paper cranes a sign of peace around the world.
+Cast in bronze, the life-size figure of Sadako holds aloft a folded crane.
+When she became ill 10 years after Hiroshima was bombed, Sadako began folding origami paper cranes, attempting to reach 1,000, which according to legend would grant her health.
+After her death, her classmates raised money for a memorial statue of her in Hiroshima, and along with donations children across Japan sent folded cranes to the memorial.
+The story of Sadako and the thousand cranes spread widely, making paper cranes a sign of peace around the world.
+(As recounted in press coverage of the Seattle Peace Park and its Sadako statue, the story went that Sadako had fallen short of her goal of folding 1,000 cranes; more recently, including in a 2018 book he co-authored, Sadako's brother Masahiro Sasaki [b.
+1941] has explained that Sadako folded more than 1,000 cranes, continuing to do so even though she did not attain her wish for restored health.)

 Schmoe had hoped to have the Peace Park's dedication coincide with the July 20, 1990, opening of the Goodwill Games in Seattle but delays prevented that.
 Instead, the dedication ceremony took place on August 6, 1990, the anniversary of the Hiroshima bombing.